Business and Operations

 Small Business Health and Safety Training Program helps independent bakeries stay healthy

 The Ontario government is investing $10.5 million to provide up to 60,000 small businesses across the province with free health and safety training over the next three years.

-The new Small Business Health and Safety Training Program will improve health and safety awareness to help prevent illnesses and injures by training small company representatives on food safety practices Businesses will also be reimbursed for the time the representatives are away from work.
+The new Small Business Health and Safety Training Program will improve health and safety awareness to help prevent illnesses and injuries by training small company representatives on food safety practices Businesses will also be reimbursed for the time the representatives are away from work.

 “As Ontario reopens, keeping workers safe will continue to be our top priority,” said Monte McNaughton, Minister of Labour, Training and Skills Development in a statement.
 “Small businesses have less resources to learn about health and safety than other businesses and we know they are facing a lot of financial pressures as a result of this pandemic.
 Our government is making sure they have the guidance and support they need.”

 As of July 15, Ontario’s new Small Business Health and Safety Training Program will cover the course registration costs for an employee who is appointed by their colleagues as a health and safety representative for their workplace.
 The program will also reimburse small businesses $150 towards the representative’s training time.
 All small businesses that have six to 19 employees are required to have a health and safety representative and they can apply for this program.